yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an "identifier" object of type "dns" was included,
+If an "identifier" object of type "dns" was included, the IdO MUST validate the
-the IdO MUST validate the specified CNAME at this point in the flow.
+specified CNAME at this point in the flow.
+The NDC and IdO may have a
-The NDC and IdO may have
+pre-established list of valid CNAME values.
+At the minimum, the IdO MUST verify
-a pre-established list of valid CNAME values.
-At the minimum, the IdO MUST verify that
+that both DNS names are syntactically valid, to prevent a malicious NDC from
-both DNS names are syntactically valid.
+injecting arbitrary data into a DNS zone file.

 Following this validation, the IdO can add the CNAME records to its
 zone: